 Why Does a Codeine Addiction Develop?

-Codeine is a medication for people struggling from chronic pain, or a recent injury.
-Not only does codeine block pain receptors in the brain, it also produces euphoria.
-This feeling of happiness and well being comes from dopamine, one of the brain’s natural chemicals.
+Codeine is a medication for people struggling with chronic pain or a recent injury.
+Not only does codeine block pain receptors in the brain, but it also produces euphoria.
+This feeling of happiness and well-being comes from dopamine, one of the brain’s natural chemicals.
 Unfortunately, the flooding of dopamine is the primary reason people develop addictions.
-Depending on what triggers your use, the continual codeine abuse has addictive potential.
+Depending on what triggers your use, continual codeine abuse has addictive potential.

 - Intense cravings